-10 Characters Left Out of the Movie Versions of Popular Books
+10 Characters Left Out of the Movie Adaptations of Popular Books

-While many film adaptations try to be faithful to the source material, others take creative liberties by changing the setting, altering relationships, cutting out entire storylines, and eliminating key characters.
-Here are 10 characters who never made the leap from page to screen.
+While many film adaptations of popular books try to remain faithful to their source material, others take creative liberties by changing the setting, altering relationships, cutting out entire storylines, and eliminating key characters.
+Here are 10 characters who never made the leap from book to big screen.

 In L. Frank Baum’s The Wonderful Wizard of Oz, the Good Witch of the South is named Glinda and is described as an unbelievably beautiful woman.
 Her counterpart, the Good Witch of the North, is an older woman who later writers dubbed "Locasta" or "Tattypoo."
 Glinda only appears at the end of the story and tells Dorothy how to return home, while Tattypoo greets the heroine once she arrives in the Land of Oz.